-Marjory Stoneman Douglas High School in Florida are at the forefront of our minds and so press upon our hearts.
-We pray for the victims, their families, and the communities that grieve for their loss.
+School are at the forefront of our minds and so press upon our hearts.
+We pray for the victims, their families, and their communities and grieve for their loss.
 Sadly, they are but the latest high-profile victims in an epidemic of senseless gun violence.
-Twenty-six human beings (including an unborn child) lost their lives in November, 2017 when their church was attacked by a man with a gun; fifty-eight human beings were gunned down in Las Vegas in October, 2017; forty-nine human beings were murdered in Orlando in June, 2016; and the tragic list goes on.1
+Twenty-six human beings (including an unborn child) lost their lives in November, 2017 when their church was attacked by a man with a gun; fifty-eight human beings were gunned down in Las Vegas in October, 2017; forty-nine human beings were murdered in Orlando in June, 2016; and the tragic list goes on.